Zucchini and corn make a delicous combination. Try it with this super easy Mexican recipe that’s perfect as a side dish or as a light main meal.

 One of my favorite childhood dish uses corn and it’s what I’m sharing with you today.
 This is called calabacitas con maíz o elote, in English it translates to simply as zucchini with corn.
 Another name commonly used for this dish is calabacitas a la mexicana or Mexican style zucchini.
 Growing up my mom served it as a side dish and I loved it so much that I would eat only it and ignore the main dish.

-The sweet smell of onions caramelizing alongside the fresh scent of corn is unforgettable.
+The sweet smell of onions caramelizing alongside the earthy scent of corn is unforgettable!
 The moist and mild zucchini absorbs the flavors of the corn and tomato perfectly.
-The tomatoes provide extra moisture and a little sweetness to the dish.
+The tomatoes provide extra moisture and a little sweetness to the dish, and the serrano pepper adds just a touch of heat to balance out all of the flavours.
 The spices are minimal and all of the flavors come from the vegetables.
-It is fresh, healthy, light yet hearty enough to be served as a vegan meal.
+It is fresh, healthy, light-yet hearty enough to be served as a vegan meal.

-- 1 very large zucchini, quartered and sliced
+- 1 very large zucchini, quartered & sliced*

 - half small white onion, finely chopped

 - 3 garlic cloves, minced

 - sea salt, to taste

 - Heat the oil, once hot add the onion and saute until soft.
 Add the garlic and cook for a couple of minutes.
 Next add the chiles and cook another minute, add the tomato and allow to cook until soften.Sprinkle in a little bit of sea salt and stir to combine.

 - Add the corn kernels and mix until well combined.
 Mix in the zucchini and cook until the zucchini is soft.
 Mix in the fresh cilantro, remove from the heat and serve.
 Enjoy as a side dish or as a main meal when paired with boiled beans and rice or any other pairings of your choice.

 **Use canned, or frozen kernel or when in season use fresh corn.